Scalable Quantum State Preparation for Encoding Genomic Data with Matrix Product States: Methodology

 \subsection{Encoding genomic data}

 A genome sequence read is a string drawing from an alphabet of size four, where each letter represents a nucleotide base.
-Using a register to encode the position $i$ of the base within a genome read, and a register for the type of base $b_i$, a genome read $g$ of length $L$ can be represented as
+Using a register to encode the position $i$ of the base within a genome read, and a register for the type of base $b_i$ drawing from an alphabet $\Sigma$, a genome read $g$ of length $L$ can be represented as